 Next, select the Upgrade This PC Now option and follow the prompts.
 The tool will scan your computer to see if it’s compatible and may present a list of problematic programs or hardware that could stall the upgrade.
 If needed, uninstall programs to address the installer’s concerns.

 With all issues resolved, the installer will try to port over all the data it can.
-Keep in mind, however, the huge gap between Windows 7 and Windows 10 in terms of the software you use.
+Keep in mind, however, the vast gap between Windows 7 and Windows 10 in terms of the software you use.
 If you’re ditching Windows 7 after using it for many years, you probably have a lot of data stored in files and apps.
 Not all of these files and apps are guaranteed to be compatible with

 Step 3: Finish installation

 As the installer progresses, your PC will restart a few times.
 As part of the process, it will pull your existing digital license from your hardware during the setup — you won’t need to activate.
-If you’re prompted for a valid product key, enter it now or do so later by visiting Settings > Update & Security > Activation.
+If prompted for a valid product key, enter it now or do so later by visiting Settings > Update & Security > Activation.

 Keep in mind that this won’t work for Windows XP or Windows Vista, as these versions of Windows never qualified for the free Windows 10 upgrade.